inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 2656)[```none
 If acts o auld seek retribution, then yours deserve more lenience,
-You ate the world in confusion,
+You ate my world in confusion,
 I broke you fae convenience.
 Intent makes one worse than other but silence winnae help atone.